Click to narrow your search by month.

 Sponsor: American Legion Auxiliary

-Pick up applications for children's gift requests at Bob's Supermarket, Townsend Drug, Helping Hands, Food Pantry, Head Start, Opportunity Bank, State Bank of Townsend & City Hall.
+Pick up applications for children's gift requests at Bob's Supermarket, Helping Hands, Food Pantry, Opportunity Bank, State Bank of Townsend, Rocky Mountain Supply, Townsend Tire, Baldy Mountain Auto Parts, Senior Center, County Health Office & City Hall.
+Return applications to City Hall.
 To purchase a gift pick up children's gift request cards from the Christmas tree at the State Bank of Townsend.
-Purchase, wrap & return the gift to the bank by December 4.
-Distribution of the gifts will be on December 16 from noon to 2pm at the Townsend Fire Hall at 130 S Cedar St. Cash donations can be sent to American Legion Auxiliary, PO Box 804, Townsend, MT 59644.
+Purchase, wrap & return the gift to the bank by December 10.
+Distribution of the gifts will be on December 15 from noon to 2pm at the Townsend Fire Hall at 130 S Cedar St. Cash donations & applications can be sent to American Legion Auxiliary, PO Box 804, Townsend, MT 59644.
 If you wish to volunteer to help or need more information please contact Mary Alice at 266-3928.

 Small Business Saturday